PatrizioAcquadro/SmallProject_FOR_AcquadroDrugman/README.md

 ## Dependencies

 - Python 3.8+
-- A MIP solver such as Gurobi or CBC
+- The MIP solver MIP
 - `pandas` for data handling
 - `requests` for loading data from a URL
 - `json` for parsing the dataset